cjerzak/causalimages-software/README.md

 causalimages::WriteTfRecord(  file = "~/Downloads/CausalIm.tfrecord",
                   uniqueImageKeys = unique( KeysOfObservations ),
                   acquireImageFxn = acquireImageFromMemory )
-# Note: You first may need to call causalimages::BuildBackend() to build the backend.
+# Note: You first may need to call causalimages::BuildBackend() to build the backend (done only once)
 ```

 ### When Reading in Images from Disk